24f3001857/QuizAgent/README.md

     - **Google Gemini 1.5 Flash**: Employs Google's powerful multimodal model to analyze and answer questions about images.
 - **Intelligent Task Routing**: Automatically detects the type of data (text, image, PDF, etc.) and routes the task to the appropriate AI model.
 - **Recursive Quiz Solving**: Capable of solving an entire chain of quizzes, automatically proceeding to the next URL upon a successful or directed submission.
+- **Versatile Answer Formats**: Supports various answer formats including plain text, JSON objects, Base64 data URIs, and booleans.
-- **Robust Error Handling**: Manages API failures and continues the quiz chain even if an answer is incorrect but a new URL is provided.
+- **Robust Error Handling**: Manages API failures, 404 errors, and LLM hallucinations, ensuring the agent fails gracefully or retries when appropriate.
 - **Dockerized**: Comes with a `Dockerfile` for easy containerization and deployment, including all necessary system dependencies.

 ## Architecture Flow